 Step 3.6 Connect the aileron servo control rods between the aileron control horns and the aileron servo arms as shown in 3C.
-Step 3.7 Carefully remove the masking tape securing the ailerons.
-Peel the tape back on itself to prevent damage to the covering.
+Step 3.7 Carefully remove the masking tape holding the ailerons.
 Step 3.8 Turn on your radio and activate the ailerons, using the aileron stick and ensure that a smooth full motion can be achieved.
 Step 3.9 With the wing top side up and viewed from the back, ensure that moving the transmitter aileron stick to the left raises the left aileron and lowers the right aileron.
 Movement of the stick to the left will roll the aircraft to the left.
 (Counterclockwise roll of the wing when viewed from the back).
 Step 3.10 With the wing top side up and viewed from the back, ensure that moving the transmitter aileron stick to the right raises the right aileron and lowers the left aileron.
 Movement of the stick to the right will roll the aircraft to the right.
 (Clockwise roll of the wing when viewed from the back).

-3A - Aileron control rod assembly
+3A- Aileron control rod assembly